-While working on project of database backup and recovery, I found out that my client was not aware of the resource database at all.
+While working on a project of database backup and recovery, I found out that my client was not aware of the resource database at all.
 The Resource database is a read-only database that contains all the system objects that are included with SQL Server.
+Let us learn more about the Location of the Resource.

-Location of this database is at different places in the different version of SQL Server.
+The location of this database is at different places in the different versions of SQL Server.

 In SQL Server 2008: